Butte scrambles to house homeless as temperatures drop

 “We’re working with the Montana Department of Commerce to see if there’s a way to get emergency funds into the community to help pay for the cost of this, but we certainly will be relying on donations as well.
 We have no dedicated funding for this program,” Seccomb said.

-Each of the dorm rooms has a bed and mattresses will be delivered this week.
+Each of the dorm rooms has a bed and mattresses to be delivered this week.

 “Our idea is to have people stay there as briefly as possible, so the minute they walk in the door we’ll be working on housing plans,” Seccomb said.

-The Butte Rescue Mission’s homeless shelter on East Second Street was closed earlier this year due to code violations and the mission has not been able to find a new location because many business owners and residents don’t want a shelter in their neighborhood.
-Action Inc. officials know some people may object to this building being used as a shelter, but there is no choice.
+The Butte Rescue Mission’s homeless shelter on East Second Street was closed earlier this year due to code violations.
+The mission has not been able to find a new location because many business owners and residents don’t want a shelter in their neighborhood.
+Action Inc. officials know some people may object to the building being used as a shelter, but there is no choice.

-“Saving lives trumps everything, so I want to ask all of us to please work together and get through this and have it be a successful thing for these 7 months,” Seccomb said.
+“Saving lives trumps everything, so I want to ask all of us to please work together and get through this and have it be a successful thing for these seven months,” Seccomb said.